ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 {: .solution}

 > ## How do you change the **current shell** of your current session?
-> You just start it.
+> Executing the name of the shell starts it.
 For example:
 > ~~~
 > % tcsh
 > ~~~